GloriousPurposeVariant/recipe/README.md

-README file for setting up your app in a production environment on an EC2 server:

----

 # Recipe API Setup Guide

 This guide will walk you through the steps to set up the Recipe API application in a production environment on an EC2 instance.